Slave rebellion: South America and the Caribbean

-December 25, 1521 rebellion in Diego Colón de Toledo's plantation in what is known today as Dominican Republic is the first known slave rebellion of the region.
+The Slave Rebellion of December 25, 1522, in Diego Colón de Toledo's plantation in what is known today as the Dominican Republic is the first known slave rebellion of the region.
 Despite the suppression of this revolt, many of the slaves successfully escaped, which led to the establishment of the first Maroon communities of the Americas.
 It would also open the doors for more slave revolts to transpire in the region.
 In 1532, Sebastián Lemba, of the Lemba tribe, rebelled against the Spanish colonists and for the next 15 years, attacked various other villages on the island liberating other slaves and ransacking from the Spaniards.
 Other leaders such as Juan Vaquero, Diego del Guzmán, Fernando Montoro, Juan Criollo, and Diego del Ocampo followed in Lemba's footsteps.
-Dominican slave revolts continued throughout the 18th and 19th century such as the slave insurrections of Hincha and Samaná in the spring of 1795, the Boca de Nigua revolt in 1796, the Gambia revolt of 1802, and the revolt led by José Leocadio, Pedro de Seda, and Pedro Henríquez in 1812.
+Dominican slave revolts continued throughout the 18th and 19th century such as the slave insurrections of Hincha and Samaná in the spring of 1795, the Boca de Nigua revolt in 1796, the Gambia revolt of 1802, the black rebellion of 1812, and the 1812 Santiago slave revolt.
+The 1844 mutiny led by Santiago Basora is considered the final anti-slavery rebellion to occur in the Dominican Republic.

-In 1552 Miguel de Buría a former slave in San Juan, Puerto Rico, reigned as the King of Buría Golden mines in the modern-day state of Lara, Venezuela, after leading the first African rebellion in the country's history.
+In 1552 Miguel de Buría, a former slave in San Juan, Puerto Rico, reigned as the King of Buría Golden mines in the modern-day state of Lara, Venezuela, after leading the first African rebellion in the country's history.
 His incumbency began in 1552 and lasted until 1554 after a failed attempt to take Barquisimeto city was killed by Spanish forces.

 Between 1538 and 1542, a Guaraní slave from present-day Paraguay named Juliana killed her Spanish master and urged other indigenous women to do the same, ending up executed by order of Álvar Núñez Cabeza de Vaca.
 Her rebellion is regarded as one of the earliest recorded indigenous uprisings against the Spanish colonization of the Americas.